Skip to content

 • Finally, drop the release-lever into the feeder-frame-8mm

-2. Insert an M3x15mm flathead screw from the backside and drive it in using the automatic screwdriver on the 4 setting (0.25 N*m).
+2. Insert an M3x15mm flathead screw from the backside and drive it in using the torque driver on the 6 setting.

-• Make sure the arm can still swivel easily
+• Make sure the arm can still swivel easily.
+It should snap back smoothly.

 Install the peel-gear-box

-3. Insert 2x M3x12mm flathead screws into the locations shown using automatic screwdriver set to 6
+3. Insert 2x M3x12mm flathead screws into the locations shown using the torque driver set to 3.

 Install the drive-wheel-asm